vendredi 5 décembre 2008

 Therefore, as 2009 is around the corner, we have chosen to relay an information coming from the "let the sharks Live" network

 As the hands of the clock approach midnight for sharks, organizations working for their protection have joined forces in a global communication network named Let Sharks Live, and declared 2009 The International Year of the Shark.
-The motion aims to raise global awareness of their imminent extinction and the oceanic crisis at hand.
+The

 Recent findings of the Global Shark Assessment indicate that at current rates of decline, extinction of the most threatened species of shark is forecast in 10 to 15 years.
-In large regions, species that were once numerous have fallen to 1% of their original numbers, in a massacre comparable to that of the buffalo on the North American plains 200 years ago, but on a much larger scale.
-For example, in the Mediterranean Sea there is a 97 to 99.5% decline in shark numbers.
+In large regions, species that were once numerous have fallen to 1% of their original numbers, in a massacre comparable to that of the buffalo on the North American plains 200 years ago,

 Studies of oceanic sharks estimate 80 to 90% of heavily fished species are gone.
-Yet these intelligent animals, also called the “Wolves of the Sea” are still fished intensively, and finned, usually while still alive, for shark fin soup.
+Yet these intelligent animals, also

-“The oceans have evolved over hundreds of millions of years with sharks as apex predators, so their loss will destroy oceanic health.”
-Ila France Porcher, founder of the think tank network, explains.
+“The oceans have evolved over hundreds of millions of years with sharks as apex predators, so their loss will destroy

 Some of the issues to be addressed include:

-● Convincing the consumers of shark fin soup that shark finning is unsustainable and that the dish must be made using a substitute for the shark fins.
-Shark fin soup is a tasteless delicacy whose main use in the Far East is to display high social status.
-If there is no market, the slaughter will cease.
+● Convincing the consumers of shark fin soup that shark finning is unsustainable and that the dish must be

-● Educating the public regarding the true nature of sharks and their threatened status, to counter the effects of shark attack hysteria, as spread by the mass media, and which for years has posed a serious barrier to their protection.
+● Educating the public regarding the true nature of sharks and their threatened status, to counter the effects

 ● Obtaining protection for threatened species